 Dynamic content allows you to send personalized emails for marketing campaigns.
 It reaches your customers and partners with relevant content without spending hours on multiple templates.

-In this article, we’ll show you how to do it on your e-commerce store using WooCommerce Email Customizer.
+In this article, we will show you how to do it on your e-commerce store using WooCommerce Email Customizer.

 - Why email dynamic content is important

-- How to add customer details using shortcodes
+- How to dynamically add customer details using shortcodes

 - Dynamic email marketing best practice